jrg94/portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 ## Assignment Rubric

-Again, to be completely transparent, most of the portfolio project, except the final submission, is designed as a formative assessment.
-Formative assessments are meant to provide ongoing feedback in the learning process.
-Therefore, the rubric is designed to assess the learning objectives *directly* in a way that is low stakes—meaning you shouldn't have to worry about the grade.
-Just do good work.
+Unlike previous parts of the portfolio project, in this part of the project, you'll receive a summative assessment, which usually involves a more critical lens.
+In other words, at this stage, we're expecting you to demonstrate some mastery of the material.
+See the rubric items for specifics.

 1. (15 points) All component methods must be tested including the Standard, kernel, and secondary methods.
 The format of testing will be different from the style used in the course because it is unlikely that you will have an existing component to test against (more on this below).
-2. (20 points) There must be at least two different sample codes provided that show how the component might be used.
+2. (10 points) There must be at least two different sample codes provided that show how the component might be used.
 For example, consider how `XMLTree` was used to create the `RSSReader` and the `RSSAggregator`.
 There is no expectation that you provide samples to this much depth, but two files